tinijs/vipman/README.md

 ## Install

-Clone the repository to the same folder as other TiniJS packages: `git clone https://github.com/tinijs/vipman.git`.
+Put the code to the same folder as other `TiniJS` packages.

 Then, install the dependencies: `cd vipman && npm i`.